XIGUASAMA/HGEE/README.md

 You can run consensus_APF_wij1.m to obtain the original data.

-You can run function 900to90.m to make the sequence shorter for easier network training
+You can run function900to90.m to make the sequence shorter for easier network training